1998 NCAA Division II football season: Postseason

 The 1998 NCAA Division II Football Championship playoffs were the 25th single-elimination tournament to determine the national champion of men's NCAA Division II college football.
 The championship game was held at Braly Municipal Stadium in Florence, Alabama, for the 12th time.

 Playoff bracket

+Note:† Texas A&M–Kingsville forfeited these games as a result of using ineligible players.